Q: Are your soaps biodegradable?

 Q: I saw that your ingredients listed "essential oils and fragrances."
 What does that mean?
 What are the ingredients?
 Are they all natural?

 A: As has historically been the case with South of France products, our products today are infused with blends of Natural and Essential Oils and Fragrance, which result in our complex scents that evoke sensory images of life in the South of France.
 While natural essential oils are used in formulating the fragrance notes, trace amounts of synthetic ingredients are also used.
-These synthetic ingredients are not petroleum-based and do not contain phthalates and are designed to comply with the Natural Products Association standards of 2009.
+These synthetic ingredients do NOT contain phthalates, parabens, EDTA or animal by-products and are gluten-free.
 Synthetic ingredients also replicate certain natural notes that could otherwise only be obtained through the use of endangered natural materials.
-We cannot divulge the specific recipe of each scent because we work with master perfumers for whom each composition is their own unique creation.
+We cannot divulge the specific recipe of each scent because we work with master perfumers for whom each composition is their own unique and proprietary creation.

 Q: What does "French Milled" mean?